bamadesigner/accessible-dropdown-menu/README.md

 ### Modify the CSS

-If you wish to modify the `access-menu-horizontal.css` file, you can do so via design tokens.
+If you wish to modify the `access-menu-horizontal.min.css` file, you can do so via design tokens.

 Open the `tokens.json` file and change the values.